PierreSenellart/provsql/doc/TODO/window-functions.md

 truncation of the actual result, each kept row carrying its provenance in the full result.
-Left as truncations: a `LIMIT` without `ORDER BY`, over an aggregation, `DISTINCT` or set operation, `OFFSET` with `WITH TIES`, and every `LIMIT` before PostgreSQL 11. `OFFSET m LIMIT k` compares the same rank twice, which the closed-form evaluators decline (a shared aggregate): it goes through the general enumeration, limited in size; a range comparison in the COUNT evaluator would lift that.
+Left as truncations: a `LIMIT` without `ORDER BY`, over an aggregation, `DISTINCT` or set operation, `OFFSET` with `WITH TIES`, and every `LIMIT` before PostgreSQL 11. `OFFSET m LIMIT k` compares the same rank twice;
+the COUNT evaluator resolves the two comparisons together, as a range.

 ### Tier 3: offset functions